isaacschiffler/ecotrek-equipment-co/user_stories.md

 5.
 6.
 7. As a full-time mountaineer, I want to be able to trade in worn-down equipment for better, newer ones for a lower price than simply buying the new equipment alone.
-8. As the parent of four young children, I want to be able to return out-grown equipment or have basic renting options available.
+8. As the parent of four young children, I want to be able to return out-grown equipment and have basic renting options available.
-9. As someoene who prefers hotels and does not like the outdoors, I want to be able to purchase higher-end tents and am willing to spend more for this.
+9. As someone who prefers hotels and does not like the outdoors, I want to be able to purchase higher-end tents and am willing to spend more for this luxury.
 10. 10
 11. 22
 12. 12